Battles of Lexington and Concord: Lexington to Menotomy

 Percy assumed control of the combined forces of about 1,700 men and let them rest, eat, drink, and have their wounds tended at field headquarters (Munroe Tavern) before resuming the march.
 The British set out from Lexington at about 3:30 p.m., in a formation emphasizing defense along the sides and rear of the column.
 Wounded Regulars rode on the cannon and were forced to hop off when fired at by militiamen.
 Percy's men were often surrounded, but they had the tactical advantage of interior lines.
 Percy could shift his units more easily to where they were needed, while the colonial militiamen needed to move around the outside of his formation.
 Percy placed Smith's men in the middle of the column, while the 23rd Regiment's line companies made up the column's rearguard.
 Because of information provided by Smith and Pitcairn about the Americans' style of attack, Percy ordered the rear guard to be rotated every mile or so, to allow some of his troops to rest briefly.
 Flanking companies were sent to both sides of the road.
 A powerful force of Marines acted as the vanguard to clear the road ahead.

 Earlier in the day, Massachusetts Brigadier General William Heath traveled to Watertown to discuss tactics with Joseph Warren, who had left Boston that morning, and other members of the Massachusetts Committee of Safety.
 Heath, along with Warren, arrived at Lexington and reacted to Percy's artillery and flankers by ordering the militiamen to avoid close formations that would attract cannon fire.
 Instead, they surrounded Percy's marching square with a moving ring of skirmishers at a distance to inflict maximum casualties at minimum risk.
 A few mounted militiamen would dismount on the road, fire muskets at the approaching Regulars, then remount and gallop ahead to repeat the tactic.
 Although the effective combat range of British and colonial muskets was about 50 yd, unmounted militiamen would often fire from long range, hoping to hit British soldiers on the road without taking fire.
 Colonial infantrymen also attacked the British column's flankers.
 When the column moved out of range, the infantrymen would move around and forward to re-engage the column later.
 Heath sent messengers to arriving militia units, directing them to places along the road to engage the Regulars.
 Heath and Warren themselves led skirmishers in small actions during the battle.
 Fischer noted that effective leadership overall probably made the greatest contribution to Patriot tactical success.

+Fighting grew more intense as Percy's forces moved into Menotomy.
+Fresh militiamen poured gunfire into British ranks while individual homeowners fought from their own property.
+Marksmen concealed in some homes forced the British to clear their path house by house.